 Advocates are turning outside the public health world to stop gun violence in the U.S., as reported in the May 2015 issue of The Nation's Health newspaper.

-APHA Executive Director Georges Benjamin, MD, and Dan Gross, president of the Brady Campaign, published an op-ed addressing our nation's gun violence epidemic in The Hill.
+APHA Executive Director Georges Benjamin and Dan Gross, president of the Brady Campaign, pen an op-ed addressing our nation's gun violence epidemic.